facebookarchive/rng.io/readme.md

 ## Setting up your environment

-To run the existing tests or create new ones, you'll need an HTTP server with PHP installed, node.js and npm, and grunt.
+To run the existing tests or create new ones, you'll need an HTTP server with PHP (for contribution to w3c, server behavior is limited to PHP), node.js/npm, and grunt.

 ### Installing an HTTP Server with PHP